 One of the most common plant pests, whiteflies also suck the plant's sap and excrete honeydew.
 Both whitefly adults and nymphs feed on sap, but nymphs are the heaviest feeders and the biggest threat to your plant.
 Whitefly nymphs appear as small white specks on the underside of the plant's foliage, where they'll feed for about four weeks before pupating into adults.
 Use insecticide that contains sumithrin, pyrethrins, tetramethrin or resmethrin to kill these pests.

-Scale insects affix themselves to the plant's stems and sometimes on its leaves with their powerful mouths.
-The insects produce a waxy substance that covers their bodies.
-The waxy substance looks like a white or tan scale on the plant's stems.
-The insects suck the sap and produce honeydew excrement.
-The pests causes the plant to wilt and its foliage to die back.
-Apply insecticides that contain pyrethrins and resmethrin once per week to control the scales.
-Insecticides that contain bifenthrin and permethrin offer longer periods of control.
-A systemic insecticide will also eliminate the pests.
+If your Purple Passion plant suddenly begins to look like it's growing barnacles, you have an infestation of scale insects.
+These insects produce a waxy protective coating that covers their body, making them look like a white or tan scale on the plant's stems.
+The insects suck sap and produce honeydew, weakening the plant and causing foliage to die back.
+Apply insecticides that contain pyrethrins and resmethrin once per week to control scales.
+Insecticides that contain bifenthrin and permethrin offer longer periods of control, though a systemic insecticide will also eliminate the pests.

 Purple Passion isn’t solely an indoor plant if you happen to live in an area with a climate resembling that of its native Java.
 In the U.S., that means USDA plant hardiness zones 10 and 11.
 Choose a spot with well-draining soil and indirect sunlight for the best coloration.
 In dry climates, situating your plant near a water feature will help give it the humidity it needs.